Zion Canyon Hiking

 Time: 5 hours

-The Deer Trap Mountain trail splits off the Cable Mountain trail at the midpoint.
-This trail is approximately 9 miles round trip and includes views of The Court of the Patriarchs, Twin Brothers, and East Temple.
-Both of these hikes end back at the drop off point.
-Visitors will be picked up five hours after beginning the hike.
+The Deer Trap Mountain hiking trail splits off from the Cable Mountain trail at midpoint.
+This trail is nine miles round trip and includes views of Twin Brothers, The Court of the Patriarchs, and East Temple.
+Both hiking trails end back at the drop off point.
+Visitors can schedule hiking shuttle pick-ups for five hours after beginning the hike.

 East Entrance Trail